Toggle menu

 For what period does my postal vote last?

-When can I expect to receive my postal vote?
+When can I expect to receive my postal vote for an election?

 The Returning Officer (who is the person responsible for conducting the poll) issues postal votes, so you should contact the elections office at your local authority.